kevinzwang/marvin-python/README.md

 and also follow the instructions [here](https://github.com/Just-Some-Bots/MusicBot/wiki) to configure music.

 # Usage
+First, create a bot account and add it to your server.
+Instructions on how to do it can be found [here](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token).

-First, put your bot token on the token line in `yaml/config.yaml`.
+After that, put your bot token on the token line in `yaml/config.yaml`.

 Next, type in your terminal: `python3 main.py`.